 Storms are major drivers of natural disturbance regimes.
 Cyclonic storms (hurricanes and typhoons) are increasing in intensity and are the dominant form of disturbance in some coastal tropical forests (Hoyos et al. 2006, Lugo 2008), but their effects are largely >10 latitude and they play a limited role in pantropical disturbance regimes .
 By contrast, there is abundant evidence that wind and lightning associated with local and mesoscale convective storms are dominant drivers of tree mortality and forest biomass dynamics (Chambers et al. 2013, Negrón-Juárez et al. 2018, Gora et al. 2020a, 2021).
 Specifically, temporal variation in storm activity predicts canopy disturbance rates (Araujo et al. 2021) and spatial variation in storm activity is a strong correlate of spatial variation in forest biomass, biomass mortality rates, and species composition (Gora et al. 2020a, Gorgens et al. 2021, de Lima et al. 2023, Feng et al. 2023).
 Accordingly, storms likely contribute to spatial variation in carbon dynamics; low storm activity is associated with high biomass in the Guiana Shield, whereas high storm frequency is associated with lower biomass and higher disturbance rates across the western Amazon (Gorgens et al. 2021).
 Storms likely play a similar role across other tropical forests, but their effects are rarely quantified and storm disturbance data from African and Indomalayan tropical forests are nearly non-existent.
 This knowledge gap is concerning because all existing data suggest that convective storms have increased in frequency by 5-25% per decade of the past century, and continued increases are expected into the future (Taylor et al. 2018, Raghavendra et al. 2018, Lavigne et al. 2019, Harel and Price 2020).

 Despite their apparent importance, the contributions of convective storms to mortality are less studied than other major agents of forest disturbance.
 The paucity of data is largely logistical; large-scale blowdowns are relatively well-studied (Negrón‐Juárez et al. 2010, Feng et al. 2023), but the small-scale storm events (<0.1 ha) that represent nearly all of storm-caused disturbance (Espírito-Santo et al. 2014, Negrón-Juárez et al. 2018) are too small to be reliably detected with contemporary satellite methods (Cushman et al. 2021) and cannot be reliably attributed using traditional forest plot methods because of their long census intervals.
 Moreover, these disturbances are highly aggregated in space and time (Negrón‐Juárez et al. 2010, Araujo et al. 2021, Gora et al. 2021), meaning that hundreds or thousands of hectares of study are needed to precisely quantify temporal trends in storm-caused disturbance at even a single site (McMahon et al. 2019).
-Corresponding with the lack of data on patterns of storm-caused mortality, data describing the mechanisms underlying tree vulnerability to storm-associated winds and lightning are also limited (Gora et al. 2017, 2020b, Jackson et al. 2019, 2021a, 2021b).
+Corresponding with the lack of data on patterns of storm-caused mortality, data describing the mechanisms underlying tree vulnerability to storm-associated winds and lightning are also limited (Gora et al. 2017, 2020b, Jackson et al. 2019, 2021a, 2021b, Feng et al. 2023).
 There is tremendous potential for knowledge gain regarding storm-caused disturbance if we can leverage recent advances in technology to perform high-resolution, high-frequency, and large-scale quantification of tree mortality across tropical forests.